ExtremeEmpress/ouradb/README.md

 1. On the left panel, select connections
 2. Select datasource, "Add data source".
 3. Select InfluxDB.
-4. Under Query langauge, select flux, which is compatibly with influxdb2
+4. Under Query langauge, select flux, which is compatible with influxdb2.
+InfluxQL does not work with influxdb2
 6. Under "HTTP" > "URL", manually insert "http://2.2.2.3:8086".
 (Even though it looks like it already is there!)
 6. Under "InfluxDB Details", set:
   - Org: my-org